Knowing how to identify potential issues with your car is essential.

 When you hit the accelerator pedal, your engine will demand more energy.
 If the liquid power source can’t get to the injectors, you may start to lag.

 It’s expected that fuel injection occurs instantly.
-A delay in this acceleration or a car struggling to accelerate uphill is thus a sign that the fuel filter needs some attention.
+A delay in this acceleration or a car struggling to accelerate uphill is thus a sign that you have a restricted fuel filter that needs some attention.

 This can also occur in more challenging driving conditions such as cold weather or if you’re driving off-road.